VzPI/pipeline-mapper/README.md

 - To start the app, run `$ npm start` - in local development, the app will run on port 3000.
 	- in local development, this app has been set up to use Nodemon for 'hot' reloading and ESLint for linting.
 Linting will run automatically on every server restart, and can be run independently with the command `$ npm run lint`.
-	- this app has been set up with an ssl-proxy, and also runs with https on port 3001.
+	- this app has been set up with an SSL proxy in development - it runs simultaneously with HTTP on port 3000 and HTTPS on port 3001.

 ###########
 # Testing #